SilenZcience/cat_win/ARGUMENTS.md

 <a id="meta"></a>
 ### <a id="attributes">-a, --attributes</a>

-Shows meta information for each File provided and stops Code execution.
+Shows meta Information for each File provided and stops Code execution.
 The meta Information includes file Size, Time of Access, -Modified and -Created.
 On Windows OS Systems this Parameter will also display the classic file Attributes.